CactiLab/2020-ectf-rit-system/mb/README.md

 etc.) To play music, the DRM must write the samples to a FIFO and trigger the codec to begin playback.

-The DRM keeps the login status in the `login_status` field.
+The DRM keeps the login status in the `login_data` field.
 If a user is logged in, then the username and PIN are stored in their respective fields.
 To attempt to log in, the miPod will place the username and PIN of the login attempt in those same fields.